Accountability Report Card

 Falls Schools Accountability Report Cards:

-Ben Franklin and Shady Lane were not rated as they are in the first year of an alternative report card.
+Ben Franklin and Shady Lane were not rated as they are in the second year of an alternative report card.

 At the foundation of the report cards are four priority areas.
 Schools and districts receive a score for each priority area: